F. S. Marsh

 Fred Shipley Marsh (1886–1953) was an English clergyman and theologian, Lady Margaret's Professor of Divinity at the University of Cambridge from 1935 to 1951.

-The son of James William Marsh, by his marriage to Elizabeth Shipley, he was the eldest son in a family of eight children.
-Educated at Cambridge, in 1907 Marsh was elected a Tyrwhitt Scholar, and much of his subsequent work was in the field of Syriac studies.
+By his marriage to Elizabeth Shipley, the son of James William Marsh, he was the eldest son in a family of eight children.
+Educated at Cambridge in 1907, Marsh was elected a Tyrwhitt Scholar, and much of his subsequent work was in the field of Syriac studies.

 From 1916 to 1919, during the First World War, Marsh served as a chaplain in the armed forces and was gassed, causing harm which continued to trouble him for the rest of his life.

-A Fellow of Selwyn College from 1920, Marsh was also a Lecturer from 1920 to 1935, College Dean 1920 to 1924, and College Librarian 1920 to 1929.
-In 1927 he published The Book of the Holy Hierotheos, a translation and critical edition of a set of Syriac manuscripts dating from the 6th century which had been discovered in the 19th century.
+A Fellow of Selwyn College from 1920, Marsh was also a Lecturer from 1920 to 1935, College Dean from 1920 to 1924, and College Librarian from 1920 to 1929.
+In 1927, he published The Book of the Holy Hierotheos, a translation and critical edition of a set of Syriac manuscripts dating from the 6th century which had been discovered in the 19th century.
 In 1935 he was appointed to succeed James Bethune-Baker as Lady Margaret's Professor of Divinity and moved away from the Syriac field.
 Founded by Lady Margaret Beaufort in 1502 as a readership, it is the oldest chair at Cambridge, traditionally held by a New Testament scholar.

 Under the initials F. S. M., Marsh was also a contributor to the Encyclopædia Britannica.

 He retired from his chair in Divinity in 1951, and his successor, C. F. D. Moule, was appointed with effect from 1 October 1951.